bogd/esp32-morphing-clock/README.md

 * Updates the time on startup and periodically, via NTP
 * Displays the current outdoor temperature and humidity (received via MQTT - if you want to use this, you will need an MQTT server and a separate temperature sensor publishing to it!)
 * Displays the current light levels, read via a TSL2591 I2C light sensor
+* Displays the weather forecast for current day (including min/max temperatures), and for the next 4 days
 * Can receive OTA updates, triggered via an MQTT message (of course, this also requires an MQTT server :) )

 This is very much a work in progress, and it is far from being finished.
 Things that are planned for the future include:
-* Using the current light levels to control the matrix brightness
+* Use the current light levels to control the matrix brightness
-* Displaying the weather forecast (min/max temperature, weather icons) pulled from Accuweather (or another weather service).
-The icons are already in place, I just need to pull and parse the JSON...
 * Display alerts on-screen (received via MQTT)
 * Use the buzzer module to get the user's attention when an alert comes in